Cam Newton scores with visit to boy battling heart condition

+CHARLOTTE, N.C.
+(AP) — There’s no doubt Cam Newton has a soft spot in his heart for kids.

-ATLANTA (AP) — Cam Newton surprised a 10-year-old boy with a serious heart condition, and got a big hug in return.
+That was never more evident than this week when the Panthers quarterback surprised a 10-year-old boy with a serious heart condition — and got a big hug in return .

-The Carolina Panthers quarterback visited Taylor Deckard in an Atlanta children’s hospital Tuesday.
+The league’s reigning league MVP visited Taylor Austin Deckard in an Atlanta children’s hospital Tuesday.
 Taylor was wearing Newton’s No. 2 Auburn jersey at the time.

 When Newton asked him how he was doing, Taylor climbed out of bed and hugged him.
 During the long embrace, Newton said, “I feel your heart.
 It’s going 1,000 miles an hour.”